E-Levine/E-Levine/README.md

 ## About
-- Currrently an Assistant Research Scientist at FWRI
+- Currently an Assistant Research Scientist at FWRI
 - Top projects and roles: Oyster database manager, developing habitat suitability models for Florida oysters

 ## GitHub Stats